Heartstopper Forever: Cast

+Additionally, reprising their roles from the series in minor or supporting capacity are Bradley Riches as student James McEwan, Ashwin Vishwanath, Evan Ovenell, Araloyin Oshunremi and Cormac Hyde-Corrin as Nick's rugby teammates Sai Verma, Christian McBride, Otis Smith and Harry Greene; Chetna Pandya and Alan Turkington as teachers Coach Singh and Mr. Lange; Georgina Rich and Joseph Balderrama as Charlie's parents Jane and Julio Spring; Thibault de Montalembert as Nick's father Stephane Nelson; Bel Priestley, Ash Self and Rebecca Root as Lambert students Naomi Russell and Felix Britten and Principal Edwards.

+In new roles, Caleb Evers plays Alfie, a younger student Charlie helps against bullying, and Oliver Maltman plays Kenneth, Nick's boss at the dog shelter.
+Derek Jacobi's real-life partner Richard Clifford portrays his character Pete's partner.

+Series creator and writer Alice Oseman appears as a passenger on a train to Leeds.
+Executive producer Patrick Walters cameos as a patron of the café that Charlie works at.

 Production

 Development

 Series creator Alice Oseman originally stated that she expected Heartstopper to run for four seasons to fully adapt the graphic novel series of the same name.
 Following the third season, the future of the programme became uncertain.
 This was reportedly because of a 30% drop in viewing figures from the preceding season and potential complications with contracts among the cast.
 Oseman and executive producer Patrick Walters said that they were working on acquiring a renewal.

 On 22 April 2025, it was reported that Netflix opted to commission a feature-length film to serve as the series finale in lieu of a fourth season.
-The film will be written by Oseman as an adaptation of the sixth and final volume in the graphic novel series, as well as the novella Nick and Charlie.
-Series stars Kit Connor and Joe Locke will serve as executive producers of the finale.
-In July 2025 the title was revealed to be Heartstopper Forever.
+The film was written by Oseman as an adaptation of the sixth and final volume in the graphic novel series, as well as the novella Nick and Charlie.
+Series stars Kit Connor and Joe Locke serve as executive producers.
+In July 2025, the title was revealed to be Heartstopper Forever.

 Casting

 Prior to the film being greenlit, both Connor and Locke expressed interest in returning for a fourth season of Heartstopper.
 Once it was confirmed, it was reported that both would reprise their roles as Nick and Charlie, respectively.

-Other cast members are expected to be revealed later.
+In April 2026, it was announced that Olivia Colman would not be returning as Sarah Nelson and that Anna Maxwell Martin had been recast in the role.
+The majority of the main cast including Yasmin Finney, William Gao, Corinna Brown, Kizzy Edgell, Tobie Donovan and Rhea Norwood were also confirmed, alongside Derek Jacobi as Pete, one half of an older couple whom Charlie meets while working in a cafe.

 Filming

-The film is being directed by Wash Westmoreland.
-Principal photography began on 9 June 2025, and Oseman said that filming was over halfway completed by 2 July.
+The film is directed by Wash Westmoreland.
+Principal photography began on 9 June 2025.
+Oseman said on 2 July that filming was over halfway completed.
 The cast announced online that filming had wrapped on 27 July.

 Release

-The film is set to be released in 2026 on Netflix.
+Heartstopper Forever had its premiere at the Cineworld Leicester Square in London on 14 July 2026.
+The film was released internationally on Netflix on 17 July 2026.